What does Leander mean?

 Leander is an unusual given name for males but a very prominent last name for both adults and children (#29296 out of 150436, Top 19%).
 (2000 U.S. Census)

 Shown below is an analysis of the popularity of the boy name Leander and associated names.
-Popular varying forms of Leander are Leo (#97 the previous year), Lee (#701) and Leandro (#784).
-These forms of Leander were popular as birth names during the years 1880-1889 (adoption of 0.61%) and are somewhat less conventional today (adoption 0.35%, down 42%), with the forms Lee and Leander becoming less fashionable.
-Leo and Leandro are two of the more trendy birth names among these, and there is also a revival in baby name usage for Leo.
+Popular varying forms of Leander are Leo (#97 the previous year), Lee (#701), Leandro (#784), Ander (#1546) and Leandre.
+These forms of Leander were popular as birth names in the 1890s (adoption of 0.8%) and have become significantly less conventional since (adoption 0.2%, down 69%), with forms like Leander falling out of fashion.
+Leandro is the most trendy birth name among these.